nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Display the format for a specified command and a short description for that command.

-Format: `manual COMMAND_NAME`
+Format: `manual [COMMAND_NAME]`

-* The format for the command corresponding to the command name will be displayed, along with a short description.
+* The format of the command corresponding to the command name will be displayed, along with a short description.
+* If there are no inputs for the command name, all the available commands will be displayed.
 * An error message will be displayed to the user if the user input a command name that is invalid.

 Example
 * `manual add`
     * Display the format for the command add, and briefly describes the command.
+* `manual`
+    * Display all available commands.

 ### Exiting the program : `exit`